-3.3 Courtesy Copies of Filed Color Documents
+3.3 Courtesy Copies of E-Filed Documents

-Parties are to provide a courtesy copy of any filed color document (e.g., color photographs, maps, charts).
-The courtesy copy is to be lodged with the clerk at the time of filing.
-(Effective 1/1/16)
+Parties must provide a courtesy copy of any (1) e-filed document exceeding 15 pages (including exhibits), and (2) any color document (e.g., color photographs, maps, charts).
+Courtesy copies shall be delivered to Court Counsel or the clerk of the court no later than the next court day after filing.
+(Effective 1/1/16; revised 1/1/18; revised 7/1/20)